-All applicants must substantially complied with visa conditions “One fail all fail”
+All applicants must substantially comply with visa conditions “One fail all fail”

 Remember that it is also a requirement that the main applicant and all secondary applicants fulfil their visa conditions for the grant of the 887 visa.
-One applicant having not substantially complied with visa conditions will result in all applicants not being able to be granted the 887 visa.
+If one applicant has not substantially complied with visa conditions will result in all applicants not being able to be granted the 887 visa.
 For example, if Jonathan and Jessie are on 489 visas and Jonathan lives in and works in a specified regional area for two years, he will have fulfilled the requirements for his 887 visa.
-However Jessie, his wife, as secondary applicant, has worked outside the specified regional area for 2 years.
-Because she is in breach of her visa conditions, neither Jonathan or Jessie can be granted their 887 visas.
+However, Jessie, his wife, as a secondary applicant, has worked outside the specified regional area for 2 years.
+Because she is in breach of her visa conditions, neither Jonathan nor Jessie can be granted their 887 visas.

 Read: What does substantial Compliance mean?